 If your dog ate some nuts on the ground, it may be best to wait and see before taking any course of action.

-Pistachios do offer many nutritions to your dog.
+Pistachios do offer many nutrients to your dog.
 They have a lot of protein and fiber.
 They also have some fat, but most of it is unsaturated fat, which might be healthy in moderation.
 It is up to you whether or not your dog eats pistachios from time to time as they can get the nutrients from other foods too.

 Pistachios have some nutrients that dogs need.
 These include: